samandalib/portfolio/Documentation/InfoSnippet_COMPONENT.md

 - **Text Area:**
   - Heading, subheading, and body fields.
   - Vertical alignment (top, middle, bottom) is user-controllable (except when stacked).
-  - Heading font and size are set by global settings; subheading/body use the global body font.
+  - **Dynamic Font System**: All text elements use the global font system from AccentDock:
+    - Headings use `var(--font-bodoni)` (heading font)
+    - Subheadings and body text use `var(--font-manrope)` (body font)
+    - Font changes in AccentDock update all InfoSnippet text dynamically

 - **Theming:**
   - Fully adapts to dark/light mode for all text, icons, and borders.